tikv/website/content/docs/5.1/deploy/configure/limit.md

 ## Configure scheduling rate limits on stores

-PD provides two methods to configure scheduling rate limits on stores as following:
+PD provides two methods to configure scheduling rate limits on stores as follows:

 1. Permanently set the scheduling rate limits by [store-balance-rate](../pd-configuration-file/#store-balance-rate) in `pd-ctl`.

     {{< info >}}
-The configuration change only applies to the stores started afterward.
-That is, you need to restart all TiKV if you want to apply this change to all stores.
+The configuration change only applies to the stores that are started afterward.
+If you want to apply this change to all stores, you need to restart all TiKV stores.
 If you want to apply this change immediately, see the [workaround](#workaround) below.
     {{< /info >}}

     `store-balance-rate` specifies the maximum number of scheduling tasks allowed for each store per minute.
 The scheduling step includes adding peers or learners.